 Google Audio Advertising Examples

-A. Per Audio Stream Offers, Real Time Arbitration, and Ad Network Hosted Audio Document Serving
+A. Per Audio Stream Offers, Real-Time Arbitration, and Ad Network Hosted Audio Document Serving

 Imagine an Ad Network where advertisers and publishers can interact, and pay-per-action type advertising becomes a possibility.
 Here are some steps that might be involved:

-- Advertiser logs into audio advertising system and enters targeting information such as language, terms, category, country of user, etc.
+- Advertiser logs into audio advertising system and enters targeting information such as language, terms, category, country of the user, etc.